 Government of the United States of America.
-The events and activities of other organizations may be publicized by the Venice Neighborhood Council only if the VNC Board of Directors agrees to sponsor or endorse such events, activities or organizations.
+The events and activities of other organizations may be publicized by the Venice Neighborhood Council only if the VNC Board of Officers agrees to sponsor or endorse such events, activities or organizations.

 Dispute Resolution Service